That's Entertainment (Hazbin Hotel): Production and release

 Several of the pilot's main characters had already existed in primitive forms for years when Medrano began working with people at School of Visual Arts on the "Misfit Demon Gang" in her webcomic series ZooPhobia.
 Many aspects of these characters would later become the protagonists of Hazbin Hotel.
 The pilot was intended to be an adult comedy "with a raunchy, demonic aesthetic".
 It took over six months to write the episode, and over two years to animate it, with teasers released in the ensuing period to garner an audience of fans.

 The full episode was released on October 28, 2019, with a French dub released on May 8, 2020, and a Japanese dub released on September 16, 2020.

 Reception

 The pilot was critically acclaimed, with Go! & Express calling it part of the "animation renaissance" on YouTube.
 The MSU Reporter praised the show's "raunchy sense of humor and quirky art style".
 Comic Book Resources called it "a clear labor of love", and Screen Rant praised it for having "quirky, ambitious, and dark humor" and some of the "fastest, wittiest, and raunchiest dialogue ever seen in independent animation".

 In August 2020, in response to the series' acclaim, A24 picked up Hazbin Hotel for the production of a full series, co-produced with Bento Box Entertainment, with a new cast of voice actors.
-The series premiered its first eight-episode season from January 19 to February 2, 2024, and will air its second season beginning on October 29, 2025.
+The series premiered its first eight-episode season from January 19 to February 2, 2024, and aired the second season on October 29, 2025.